High-Risk Car Insurance in Massachusetts

 How Much Does CAR Coverage Cost?

-Massachusetts' Commonwealth Automobile Reinsurers (CAR) rates are 50% to 100% higher than comparable voluntary market policies for high-risk drivers.
-A driver with a clean record might pay $150 monthly for standard coverage, while CAR coverage costs $225 to $300 per month for identical protection.
-These elevated premiums reflect the increased risk insurers assume when covering drivers with DUIs, multiple violations or serious accidents that make them unacceptable to standard carriers.
+CAR rates are 50% to 100% above comparable voluntary market policies.
+A driver with a clean record might pay $150 a month for standard coverage.
+CAR coverage for the same limits costs $225 to $300.
+The higher cost reflects the risk insurers take on for drivers with DUIs, multiple violations or serious accidents.

 How Do I Apply for Massachusetts' MAIP/CAR Programs?